-Articles submitted for publication should be sent to: Professor Adam Sharr publication elsewhere.
-Upon acceptance of a paper the author will be asked to assign copyright (on certain conditions) to Cambridge University Pre (Permission to reproduce is not normally withheld.)
+Submission of an article will be taken to imply that it is unpublished and is not being considered for publication elsewhere.
+Upon acceptance of a paper, the author will be asked to assign copyright (on certain conditions) to Cambridge University Press.
+(Permission to reproduce is not normally withheld.)